 Smoking during pregnancy raises the risk of your baby being born with birth defects.
 The most common types of problems are congenital heart defects and problems with the structure of the heart.
 Other health issues that have been linked to smoking while pregnant include cleft lip and cleft palate.

 Many pregnant women still smoke despite the known risks the habit will create for themselves and their babies.
-According to the CDC, of women report that they smoked during the last three months of pregnancy.
-The only real way to avoid pregnancy complications associated with smoking is to quit.
+According to the CDC,

 If you smoke and are planning to get pregnant or are pregnant right now, here are some resources to help you quit: